<< <%SKIN-STRTRANS-SYNTOC%> >>

 The Network Client version is installed via the doninstNetClient.exe installation program, which you also download from the DOWNLOAD page on the website, at www.software4nonprofits.com/download.htm, by clicking the Network Client button on that page and following the prompts.
 This can be used on a second or further computer on the same network that a Network Server version was installed on, and it accesses the database that is on the computer that the Network Server version was installed on.

-The Network Client version will not be able to run unless the computer on which the Network Server version was installed is also running, though it doesn't have to be logged on.
+Important: The Network Client version will not be able to run, and will give error messages during its installation, unless the computer on which the Network Server version was installed is also running and logged in (though DONATION doesn't have to be running on it).

 Note: the two Network versions are not available with the free Lite version of DONATION.